 Dynamic Cone Penetrometer (DCP) PANDA Overview

 The PANDA Instrumented Variable Energy Dynamic Cone Penetrometer (DCP) is a portable method for evaluating soil strength.
 Site characterisation is unarguably the most important, but also most “difficult”, component of geo-engineering.
-The PANDA is designed to improve the quality of site characterisation and reduce the difficulties involved.
+The PANDA probe is designed to improve the quality of site characterisation and reduce the difficulties involved.
 It is used for site classification, soil investigation, ground investigation, site investigation and compaction control.

 The PANDA DCP provides immediate repeatable results so that on-site decisions can be made straight away.
 It can be used in confined spaces and difficult to access locations, with no support equipment required.

 We describe the PANDA as a DCP on steroids.
 It has so much more capability than a standard DCP and overcomes the safety issues.
 Several studies have shown that the PANDA measurements are as accurate and reliable as the cone penetration test (CPT).
 The benefit is that the PANDA equipment can be used where the CPT vehicles are not suitable.

 The PANDA is a lightweight (total weight of equipment 18.5kg) hand held Dynamic Cone Penetrometer which uses variable energy and can be operated by one person to test soils in almost any location to a depth about 5 meters.
 Thanks to its compact size and light weight, the PANDA probe is extremely mobile and able to investigate areas with limited access or height restrictions.
 For example, it can be used in basements, on very steep slopes, in back yards and tunnels.